 The Milwaukee M18 FUEL and DeWalt 20V MAX ATOMIC are the two most commonly recommended compact impact drivers in professional tool discussions.
 Both are brushless, both hit 1,500+ in-lbs of torque, both have multiple drive modes, and both cost roughly the same.
 On paper, it's a coin flip.
 In practice, the differences are real and matter depending on how you work.
+I put both of these through three weeks of actual job site use before writing this comparison.

 The Contenders